Mel883/hello-world/README.md

 # hello-world
 Repository
 Hi
-I'm a student not native english.
+I'm a student.
+English is not my native language.
-I do my best!
+I'll do my best!